Patient education: Elbow tendinopathy (tennis and golf elbow) (Beyond the Basics)

 When will I feel better? — Most people respond well to treatment.
 You might have some pain during work or sports for up to 6 to 12 weeks.
 Some people will need formal rehabilitation with a physical therapist.

-If your pain persists, an injection into the painful tendon might help to relieve pain.
-In addition, there are many new treatments being developed to promote tendon healing, such as using blood products, shock wave therapy, acupuncture, and nitroglycerin patches.
+If your pain persists, an injection into the painful tendon might help to relieve pain in the short-term.
+In addition, there are many new treatments being developed to promote tendon healing, such as using blood products, acupuncture, and nitroglycerin patches.
 Surgery is not usually needed unless symptoms have not improved after six or more months of treatment.
 (See "Epicondylitis (tennis and golf elbow)".)

 ELBOW TENDINOPATHY PREVENTION